 Make Your Photos Work for You

-CLOSE UPS – Get close to the person you are photographing.
-We want to see expressions and facial features on people.
-Have them looking at the camera if possible.
+- CLOSE UPS – Get close to the person you are photographing.
+We want to see the expressions and facial features of people.
+Have them look at the camera if possible.